City specialists Licensed & insured Same-week scheduling

 Maintenance Rhythm & Education

-Quarterly plans keep small issues from becoming emergencies.
+Seasonal plans keep small issues from becoming emergencies.
 Spring health checks catch pests; summer focuses on storm prep; fall elevates clearance for deliveries; winter shapes structure.
-This rhythm spreads cost and steadies budgets.
+That cadence spreads cost and steadies budgets.

 We share watering and mulch guides, pruning do's and don'ts, and species-specific tips so building staff and residents support tree health between visits.
-When budgets tighten, we prioritize risk first, then aesthetics, always safeguarding people and property.
+If budgets change, we prioritize risk first, then aesthetics, always safeguarding people and property.

 Equipment & Clean Workflows

-Compact lifts glide through gates, while rope access covers the rest.
+Spider lifts glide through gates, while rope access covers the rest.
 Mats shield turf and pavers, drip pans guard driveways, and crews stage tools to avoid clutter.
-We wrap with a gate check, photo set, and a quick recap so you know exactly what was done.
+We finish with a gate check, photo set, and a quick recap so you know exactly what was done.

 Noise etiquette: we angle chutes, throttle sensibly, and pause when pedestrians pass.
 Fuel safety happens off lawns and away from drains.